DaveVoyles/famous-angular-Pokemon/README.md

 I love high performance JavaScript, and have faith that others will finally come around and understand its true potential someday too.
 Famo.us allows you to maintain a silky smooth 60 Frames Per Second while having fluid animations on screen.
 Famo.us does this by utilizing the CSS3 primitive -webkit-transform: matrix3d, which lets the framework compute the composite matrix and skip the browser’s renderer.
 No plug-in, no download, no hack.
 By appending this to each DIV, developers can render the composite matrix and go straight to the GPU.

-Thanks again to [Zack Brown](https://twitter.com/zackaboo) for all of your assistance with this!
+I go more in depth when discussing the ins-and-outs of Famo.us in an [earlier blog post.](http://www.davevoyles.com/creating-a-mobile-app-with-famo-us-and-manifoldjs/) Thanks again to [Zack Brown](https://twitter.com/zackaboo) for all of your assistance with this!

 ### By the end of this project you will be able to: